Keyboard shortcuts

 Page counts are recorded when you upload files, before transcription begins.

-Your weekly page allowance depends on your subscription:
+Your weekly usage limit depends on your plan:

 When the limit resets